vannguyengd/gooddata-ui/docs/02_start__catalog_export.md

 ### Recommendations

--  Include `@gooddata/catalog-export` as a devDependency of your application and define an NPM script `refresh-ldm` to run the program.
+-  Include `@gooddata/catalog-export` as a devDependency of your application and define an NPM script `refresh-md` to run the program.
 -  Do not import the constants directly.
 Instead, wrap the constants into a namespace as follows:

     ```javascript
-    import * as Ldm from "./ldm/generatedFile";
+    import * as Md from "./md/generatedFile";
-    export { Ldm };
+    export { Md };
     ```

 -  Never modify the generated files.